radius-project/recipes/CONTRIBUTING.md

 There are 4 types of issues:

-- bug: You've found a bug with the code, and want to report it, or create an issue to track the bug.
+- bug: You've found a bug with the code and want to report it or create an issue to track the bug.
 - discussion: You have something on your mind, which requires input form others in a discussion, before it eventually manifests as a proposal.
 - proposal: Used for items that propose a new idea or functionality.
 This allows feedback from others before code is written.
-- question: Use this issue type, if you need help or have a question.
+- question: Use this issue type if you need help or have a question.

 ### Before You File